 Professional Development Training

 This Overview of Local Food Systems Training Program is appropriate for those who are just getting started in their local food systems career, or for those who have experience but want to gain a broader or more complete perspective.The following professional development courses focus on core competencies, identified by a national group of local food leaders (NAFSN, 2017), needed to support high functioning and sustainable local food systems development.
-Most of the examples and case studies currently represent North Carolina projects, but South Carolina and Virginia content will be added soon.
+Most of the examples and case studies currently represent North Carolina projects, but South Carolina and Virginia content is also included.

 The seminal course, Foundations in Local Food Systems Development, serves as an introduction to the practice of local food systems development and is a prerequisite for enrolling in the other courses identified below.
 Why is there a prerequisite?
 A participant from a pilot iteration of this training program sums it up: "When I enrolled I thought I knew a lot about food systems, but this course helped fill in the holes in that knowledge to form a full systems perspective.
 The classwork was rewarding and enjoyable because it was so applicable to my work, well organized and thought-provoking.
 I still refer to my notes and readings from the course often!"
 See more participant testimonials about the online training program here.

 These courses are designed for working professionals and utilize various types of engaging activities, including lectures, readings, forum posts, podcasts, and virtual field trips.
-The estimated time for completion is 15 hours for Foundations in Local Food Systems Development, and approximately eight (8) hours for each of other courses.
+The estimated time for completion is 15 hours for Foundations in Local Food Systems Development, and approximately eight to ten (8-10) hours for each of other courses.
 These are "asynchronous" self-paced, online courses, meaning that there are no scheduled meeting times.
-Currently, you can enroll when you are ready to start, and begin interacting with the learning content at your own pace.
 Course certificates of completion will be offered through NC State University to participants who successfully complete all course modules, quizzes and forum post requirements.

 1. Foundations in Local Food